 There’s always a hidden cost that allows free VPNs to make money.
 The most common way is by bombarding your device with pop-up ads.
 While it might seem harmless, all adware comes installed with trackers.
 Trackers keep tabs on your internet activity, which means your browsing history is no longer anonymous or private.

 Free VPNs sometimes sell your data to advertisers.
 They keep track of sites you visit, your IP address, and data relating to your connection.
 This is a huge violation of your privacy and can compromise your security, depending on the data being tracked and sold.

-Rarely, a free VPN can sell your data to the highest bidder — and this could mean your information is in the hands of a cybercriminal.
-It’s not a common occurrence, but you should be aware of the potential risk when looking at free VPN services.
+Rarely, a free VPN can sell your data to the highest bidder — which could mean your information is in the hands of a cybercriminal.
+It’s not common, but you should be aware of the potential risk when looking at free VPN services.

 Can I use a free VPN on any device?

 It depends, but the free VPNs on this list have native apps for Windows, Android, Mac, and iOS.
 However, in most cases, you can only connect 1 device at a time.
 So if you’ve got both a smartphone and a laptop, you’ll have to log out of the VPN on 1 device in order to log into the other.